ClouDesire/docusaurus/docs/syndication.md

 ### Plan Upgrade

 You can even upsell to your customers a new subscription plan.
-Please note that only upgrades and no downgrades are supported at this time.

 ```http
 PATCH /api/subscription/{id} HTTP/1.1